ericmedvet/slides/advanced-programming-2020/03-first-class.md

 Hints:
 - take inspiration from the Internet
   - but please make at least the effort of finding the proper search query
-- if you alredy master "advanced" Java features, try to ignore them, at least initially
+- if you already master "advanced" Java features, try to ignore them, at least initially

 If/when done:
   1. redo it on a full, desktop IDE